 Errors in the weekly hours entry

-Cause: While setting up a new employee, you also entered their weekly working hours (weekly hours) in the employee profile.
+When you set up a new employee, you also entered their weekly working hours (weekly hours) in the employee profile.
 In a second step, you imported the Salary History Upload Excel list, but left its Weekly hours column blank.
-Watch out!
-That is exactly the mistake.

-Due to the weekly hours missing in the Excel list, Personio automatically overwrites the weekly hours of all employees affected by the import with the full-time weekly hours that have been stored under Settings > Departments:
+Due to the weekly hours missing from the Excel file, Personio automatically overwrites the weekly hours of all employees affected by the import with the full-time weekly hours that have been stored under Settings > Organization > Departments & Teams > Departments.

-If you then manually correct the weekly hours in the employee profile, the employee's salary will automatically be reduced pro rata as well!
+Note: If you then manually correct the weekly hours in the employee profile, the employee's salary will automatically be reduced proportionally as well!

 Errors in the imported file

-- Error: Not all absences that are contained in the Excel list are imported.
+Not all the absences that are contained in the Excel file are imported.

-Fix: Add the missing email address for the employee to the absence in your Excel list.
-All absence types and periods will then be displayed:
+Add the missing email address for the employee matching the absence in your Excel file.
+All absence types and periods will then be displayed as such:

 Inconsistency between Personio and the import file

-Cause: This error message can have two possible causes.
+This error message can have two possible causes: